bravegrumpy/merther/src/misunderstood/chapters/09_Irredeemable.md

 He figured he would bestow the custom blades as an honor, that a Knight of Camelot could earn during his service.

 Arthur was standing on the overpass, that had a wonderful lookout over the marketplace.
-He often observed from here, as it it could see out to the gates, and provided a more granular view than some of the vantage points above.
+He often observed from here, as he could see out to the gates, and the location provided a more granular view than some of the vantage points above.
 He saw Gwenivere walking about, _flirting_ with Sir Gwaine.
 The thought made him shudder as Gwaine was not man for polite society.
 His skill with a sword, and fierce determination to stay by Merlin’s side has kept his position as a knight so far.

 There was one lookout, set up as a bit of stage for a king to make addresses to his people.
-He had used it plenty of times since his coronation, but also often used its as a way to survey his people.
+He had used it plenty of times since his coronation, but also often used it as a way to survey his people.

 This morning, Merlin made him feel powerful again.
-Merlin’s eye lashes fluttered, while his fingers flirted, as he dressed him this morning.
+Merlin’s eyelashes fluttered, while his fingers flirted, as he dressed him this morning.
 Knowing that everybody, even the most petulant of servants, would eventually bow to his power gave Arthur a head rush.

 Looking around, and seeing nobody approach from the castle’s perspective, Arthur brought his hand to his own growing hardness.
 Quickly, he removed his cock, and started rubbing himself, while surveying the market below.
 He way a boy running to play fetch with a golden retriever, a little old lady knitting, and a cart with fresh red cabbages over in the food mart.